roie-r/exml_2_lua/README.md

     }
 }
 ```
-Using this format allows to describe any EXML data.
+This format can describe any EXML data.